mndillon/toki-pona-nanpa-linja-n/README.md

 ---

 ## Fractions — noko
-**noko** split the integer from the fraction part of a numeric fraction.
+**noko** separates the integer part from the fraction part of a mixed numeric fraction.

 Rules:

 - Latin nanpa-linja-n numeric proper name: ...noko...
-- Numeric Cartouche [... nena open kala open ...]
+- Numeric Cartouche: [... nena open kala open ...]
 - Abbreviated Cartouche: [... kala ...]
 - Abbreviation #~: ...oko...
-- Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
-- the integer/fraction separator ...noko... can be split into words ...n Oko ... in a proper name
-- if a fraction is negative, the negative sign will appear at the very start of the whole fraction expression
+- If a mixed fraction is negative, the negative sign appears at the very start of the whole mixed fraction expression.

+Word-splitting:

+- **noko** may split as **-n Oko**.
+- Example: 9¾ → Nejenokosenononan → Nejen Oko Sen Ono Nan

 Examples: